Tuning-Free Adaptive Style Incorporation for Structure-Consistent Text-Driven Style Transfer: Abstract

 \section{Abstract}

-In this work, we target the task of text-driven style transfer in the context of text-to-image (T2I) diffusion models.
-The main challenge is consistent structure preservation while enabling effective style transfer effects.
-The past approaches in this field directly concatenate the content and style prompts for a prompt-level style injection, leading to unavoidable structure distortions.
-In this work, we propose a novel solution to the text-driven style transfer task, namely, Adaptive Style Incorporation~(ASI), to achieve fine-grained feature-level style incorporation.
+Text-driven style transfer methods leveraging diffusion models have shown impressive creativity, yet they still face challenges in maintaining consistent structure and content preservation.
+Existing methods often directly concatenate the content and style prompts for a prompt-level style injection.
+However, this coarse-grained style injection strategy inevitably leads to structural deviations in the stylized images.
+This poses a significant obstacle for professional artists and creators seeking precise artistic editing.
+In this work, we strive to attain a harmonious balance between content preservation and style transformation.
+We propose Adaptive Style Incorporation (ASI), to achieve fine-grained feature-level style incorporation.
 It consists of the Siamese Cross-Attention~(SiCA) to decouple the single-track cross-attention to a dual-track structure to obtain separate content and style features, and the Adaptive Content-Style Blending (AdaBlending) module to couple the content and style information from a structure-consistent manner.
-Experimentally, our method exhibits much better performance in both structure preservation and stylized effects. \keywords{Style transfer \and Diffusion model}
+Experimentally, our method exhibits much better performance in both structure preservation and stylized effects.